About

 The Farmhouse is our latest (and hopefully last) renovation project and we completed it during the Pandemic.
 The house dates back to the 17th century, though now comprises the front section (red brick, hence Red House Farm) which is Victorian, and the back is essentially new build.

 We no longer have sheep since our lambing shed became Owl Barn some years ago, but we still have a small herd of mixed-breed cows.
-If you stay between April and October you will see them grazing in the surrounding fields, and will be able to spot our limousine bull Larry.
-Other characters you might meet are Mist, our elderly Westie - at nearly 15 still a fierce supporter of Scottish independence, and Digby, our sprightly young lurcher who only wants to play.
+If you stay between April and October you will see them grazing in the surrounding fields.
+You may also spy a couple of polo ponies, and you will definitely meet our slightly crazy young lurcher, Digby, who is always up for a play.

-In all our accommodation we have tried to create a space that is a joy to come back to after a day out.
-We have tried to make it modern and smart, but comfortable too.
-We think there is a unique feeling at Red House Farm that allows guests to relax in an environment that is more like staying with friends than being in a hotel.
+In all our accommodation we have tried to create a space that feels safe and comfortable to come back to after a day out.
+We think there is a slightly unique feeling at Red House Farm that allows you to relax in an environment that is more like staying with friends than being in a hotel.
 We hope you agree!

 Lucy Popp